fccIkeja/fccIkeja.github.io/CONTRIBUTING.md

 * No inline-styling of CSS.
 No CSS will be accepted in our HTML file.
 * Code changes should be well commented
 * Use standard commit messages.
 Instead of "Added plenty images", use "Add plenty images".
+* Contributions are accepted only in the `dev` branch